rrakowski2/medical-imaging-thermal-perfusion-analysis-tool/README.md

+## Repository Overview

-## The repo features an analysis tool that infers statistics from ROIs marked on frames of thermal perfusion map videos to support surgical procedures and preventive healthcare.
+This repository includes an analysis tool designed to infer statistical metrics from regions of interest (ROIs) marked on frames of thermal perfusion map videos.
+The tool supports applications in surgical planning and preventive healthcare.